 As more and more companies involved in the concept of ride-hailing apps, then it is essential to have strong and streamlined mobile offerings to the users.
 This is what which startups need to take care before involving into custom taxi app development.
 Why we are emphasizing the mobile offerings here, due to the fact, “Google announced that they have more searches on mobile rather than on the desktop”, as per the report.

-And, this is what you can see in the below graph, which reflects that the gap between mobile users and desktop users has been increasing for over past few years.
+And, this is what you can see in the below graph, which reflects that the gap between mobile users and desktop users has been increasing for over the past few years.

 Undoubtedly, this trend will surely be the same in the upcoming years, too.
 The startups can create one of the best ride-hailing apps like Lyft, Uber, and Curb will be the ones who will surely stand out no matter what.
-The key to success of Uber is providing the streamlined access to their users for booking a ride or cab.
+The key to the success of Uber is providing streamlined access to their users for booking a ride or cab.
 The other key is, evolving user engagement.
 When it comes to user or customer engagement, then it must be constantly improved in order to maintain the users, plus stay ahead of any future competition.

 Outline: Startups also need to focus on heavy promotions of the mobile app by using AdWords, and other social media platforms like Facebook.
 As it will allow creating visibility of your mobile app.
 Additionally, startups need to continuously involved to develop new and better ways to engage app users such as providing new safety tracking feature to riders.